Home » Backyard Garden » Planting Potatoes in a Back to Eden Garden

 If you are just joining our Back to Eden adventures, be sure to check out The Theory Behind Back to Eden Gardening.

 If you plan to cut your potatoes, be sure that each piece is at least 1″ in diameter and that you allow the potato to scab over for a day or two before planting.
-It is important to only plant Certified Seed Potatoes.
-Grocery store potatoes often will grow (as you’ve probably noticed if you ever forgot a bag in the pantry), but they may contain diseases that you can’t see until the plant begins to grow.
-Also, seed potatoes purchased at your local farm supply or garden center are often well-suited to your climate whereas your grocery store potatoes might not even be from this country.
+It is important to only plant certified seed potatoes.
+Grocery store potatoes will often grow, as you’ve probably noticed if you ever forget a bag in the pantry, but they may contain diseases that you can’t see until the plant begins to grow.
+Also, seed potatoes purchased at your local farm supply or garden center are often well-suited to your climate, whereas your grocery store potatoes might not even be from this country.

 Closeup of white potato blossoms with bright yellow centers.